sealionking/drupal_module_og-sm/og_sm_feature/README.md

 Views access plugin to validate if the feature is enabled (OG SM Feature).

+### Context condition plugin
+Context condition plugin to validate if a Site has one or more features enabled.

 ## Requirements
 * Organic Groups Site Manager